PDFfer/pdffer.github.io/docs/getstarted/pluralsight.md

 This page explains how to set up the course exercise files in Eclipse with Spring Tools 4 and in IntelliJ Ultimate so that you have everything ready to follow along during lectures and demos.

-The exercise files contain configuration files for two build tools: Maven and Gradle.
+The exercise files in the course provide configuration for two build tools: Maven and Gradle.

-The projects contain build files for both Maven and Gradle, but personally I have used Maven with Spring ToolSuite 4 for Eclipse and
+Personally, I have used Maven with Eclipse and
   Gradle with IntelliJ Ultimate 2021.2.
-It really does not matter, though they should all work in either IDE and with different versions too.
+However, it really does not matter, they should all work in either IDE and with different versions too, so feel free to use the build tool you want with the IDE you want!

 Eclipse with Maven
 ------------------